-F4IF_FIELD_VALUE_REQUEST SAP Function module - F4 help for fields that are only known at runtime

-F4IF_FIELD_VALUE_REQUEST is a standard SAP function module available within R/3 SAP systems depending on your version and release level.
+F4IF_FIELD_VALUE_REQUEST is a standard SAP function module that performs F4 help for fields that are only known at runtime functionality.
+This is available within standard R/3 SAP systems depending on version and release level.

-Below are the pattern details for this FM showing its interface including any import, export parameters etc and for your convenience any standard documentation available.
-All this information and more can be viewed if you enter the function module name F4IF_FIELD_VALUE_REQUEST into the relevant SAP transaction such as SE37 or SE80.
+Below are the pattern details for this FM showing its interface including any import, export and tables parameters.
+There is also a list of Exceptions and for your convenience any standard documentation available.
+All this information and more can also be viewed if you enter the function module name F4IF_FIELD_VALUE_REQUEST into the relevant SAP transaction such as SE37 or SE80.

 Pattern for FM F4IF_FIELD_VALUE_REQUEST - F4IF FIELD VALUE REQUEST

 SAP Documentation for FM F4IF_FIELD_VALUE_REQUEST